itd24/json-editor/README.md

 JSON Editor
 ===========

+This is a fork of the JSON Editor, which support a few new features needed by me...

 ![JSON Schema -> HTML Editor -> JSON](https://raw.github.com/jdorn/json-editor/master/jsoneditor.png)

 JSON Editor takes a JSON Schema and uses it to generate an HTML form.